 Hi, I’m Adrial, creator of the Herpes Opportunity.
 It is my heartfelt mission to support everyone with herpes with their inner journey of transforming Pain & Suffering into Opportunity & Love.
 I'm humbled and honored that thousands visit our community H Opp forums every day from all around the world to support others and be supported.
-I’ve had the honor of coaching hundreds of people through shame resiliency (one-on-one and in group settings) since 2011 ... and I am amazed by how self-awareness and self-acceptance can completely shift our perspectives and our lives for the better.
+I’ve had the honor of coaching hundreds of people through shame resiliency (one-on-one and in group settings) since I became a certified Co-Active Coach (CPCC) in 2011 ... and I am amazed by how self-awareness and self-acceptance can completely shift our perspectives and our lives for the better.
 (It's like discovering a superpower!)
 And with practice, we get better and better at living our Opportunity every single day, strengthening that muscle of inner authority.

 If you are ready to transform perceived blocks in your life into opportunities to grow, heal and transform, then I'd love to help.